Webador/SlmQueue/README.md

 Introduction
 ------------

-SlmQueue is a Zend Framework 2 module that integrates with various queuing systems.
-SlmQueue is only a base module that contains interfaces and abstract classes.
-Here are the current supported systems:
+SlmQueue is a job queue abstraction layer for Zend Framework 2 applications.
+It supports various job queue systems and makes your application independent from the underlying system you use.
+The currently supported systems have each their own adapter-module and are the following:

 * Beanstalk: use [SlmQueueBeanstalkd](https://github.com/juriansluiman/SlmQueueBeanstalkd)
 * Amazon SQS: use [SlmQueueSqs](https://github.com/juriansluiman/SlmQueueSqs)